7cowries/7goldencowries-frontend/README.md

 # 7GoldenCowries Frontend

 A production-ready Create React App powering the 7GoldenCowries experience.
 The UI leans into an ocean-inspired glassmorphism theme, celebrates achievements with confetti bursts, and talks to the backend in `backend/` exclusively through same-origin `/api` requests (rewritten by Vercel).
+Leave `REACT_APP_API_URL` blank in production so those rewrites keep all calls on-origin.

 ## Getting Started